 Therefore, when designing your site ensure that all elements load promptly.
 This doesn’t mean that you can’t have big beautiful images, there are tools and plugins to assist with this issue.
-A good web developer knows how to design an aesthetically pleasing ecommerce website that loads directly.
+A good web developer knows how to design an aesthetically pleasing e-commerce website that loads directly.

-4) Images and Layout
+4) Photos and Layout

-Plan your page layout carefully, there are lots of ways to display your products in a concise and appealing way, so choose one that suits your product.
+Plan your page layout carefully; there are lots of ways to display your products in a concise and appealing way, so choose one that suits your product.

-Placing photos of products on other pages of your website can encourage cross selling and tempt your customers to view more pages and products.
+Placing photos of products on other pages of your website can encourage cross-selling and tempt your customers to view more pages and products.

 5) Branding and Styling

-Ecommerce sites can all begin to look the same to visitors so make your branding clear.
+E-commerce sites can all begin to look the same to visitors so make your branding clear.
 This goes beyond simple logo and colour scheme – instil personality so that you are more memorable than competitors.

 When designing your site think about your target market and aim to choose a style that will appeal to them.
-For example, a product aimed at over 50’s will be different from a site aimed at 20 to 30 year olds.
+For example, a product aimed at over 50’s will be different from a site aimed at 20 to 30-year-olds.

 6) Seo and Social Media

-Don’t underestimate the importance of Search Engine Optimisation (seo) in ecommerce website design.
+Don’t underestimate the importance of Search Engine Optimisation (SEO) in e-commerce website design.
 There is no point having any website if it can’t be found in search results.

 Elements such as the page and product headings should be optimised.
-A web developer or seo strategist can implement a strategy to help rank your website above competitors’.
+A web developer or SEO strategist can implement a strategy to help rank your website above competitors’.

-Social Media has become a huge part of Ecommerce so give yourself the best opportunity and choose the platforms that suit your product.
-Pinterest and Instagram are the best Social Media platforms for Ecommerce as they are image based.
+Social Media has become a huge part of E-commerce so give yourself the best opportunity and choose the platforms that suit your product.
+Pinterest and Instagram are the best Social Media platforms for E-commerce as they are image based.

 Testimonials can be a great tool for developing trust, but be sure to be authentic.
 Add details to your testimonials beyond just a name – details such as age, location or job description can make claims more legitimate in the eyes of your customers.